2005–06 Martyr's Memorial A-Division League

-The 2005–06 Martyr's Memorial A-Division League season, also known as the Martyr's Memorial San Miguel League for sponsorship reasons, was the 36th season of the A-Division League since its establishment in 1954/55.
+The 2005–06 Martyr's Memorial A-Division League season, also known as the Martyr's Memorial San Miguel League for sponsorship reasons, was the 36th season of Nepal's top-tier A-Division League since its establishment in 1954/55.
 A total of 14 teams competed in the league.
 Manang Marsyangdi Club won the league.
 The season began on 26 August 2005 and concluded on 21 February 2006.

 Teams

 APF Club made their debut in the league without being promoted before.